salenju/react-demos/src/DiffConten-old.md

 Tiger Cai
 COO
-16 years of experience in cross-border management within the traditional shipping and technology industries Co-founder of China Shipping Online which got listed in the United States A graduate of Dalian Maritime University
+16 years of experience in cross-border management within the traditional shipping and technology industries Co-founder of China Shipping Online, who are listed in the United States A graduate of Dalian Maritime University

 Kian Hwa Tan
 CFO
 Over 20 years of experience in investment banking, venture capital/private equity and M&A Held senior management positions in companies such as Sanpower Group, SBI and SembCorp Graduated with an MBA from the MIT Sloan School of Management